 The types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 55.1%.
 This is a higher percent living alone than we found in 97.7% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.

-American households most often have a car, and regularly they have two or three.
-But households in the Trinidad neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Trinidad neighborhood have a highly unusual car ownership.
 21.5% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.6% of U.S. neighborhoods.

 Did you know that the Trinidad neighborhood has more Sub-Saharan African and Native American ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 27.2% of this neighborhood's residents have Sub-Saharan African ancestry and 2.0% have Native American ancestry.